Generalities about long-arms

 - that the ball is "naked", which is to say, without the paper wrap from the cartridge.
 Due to the differences in types of paper, patching, or simple wads (such as grass or bits of paper), the exact "corrected" diameter, with wadding or cartridge paper, will vary, even when using the same type of cartridge.
 However, based on tests by [Bolasz Nemeth], as well as work conducted by David Miller, seem to point toward an increase of approximately 5%, when using the paper cartridge; this applies both to pistols and long arms.

 - That the powder can be added ad infinitum; it does not account for the inefficiency resultant from adding too much powder.
+In practice the maximum charge is 1/2.72 of the barrel length.

-- The bore at the muzzle, or any section ahead of the breech, is of similar diameter to the bore at the breech; in effect, the powder's ignition and expansion are assumed to be near-instantaneous, so that any windage would leak out ahead of the ball, and be wasted (this assumption does not apply for cannon to the same extent, and in fact Robin's model was initially used for cannon).
+- The bore at the muzzle, or any section ahead of the breach, is of similar diameter to the bore at the breech; in effect, the powder's ignition and expansion are assumed to be near-instantaneous, so that any windage would leak out ahead of the ball, and be wasted (this assumption does not apply for cannon to the same extent, and in fact, Robin's model was initially used for cannon).

 - The effect of friction is not as apparent here as it should be.
 In this case, the contact of the barrel with the ball will generate this friction.

-Aside from the process of projectile launch, other aspect exist regarding the internal ballistics of muskets.
+Aside from the process of projectile launch, other aspects exist regarding the internal ballistics of muskets.
 The windage--or gap between the ball and barrel--does not only sap strength from the shot, by allowing gas to escape.
 It also causes the ball to rattle along the course of the barrel.
 This will cause the ball to leave the barrel at a slight angle, and so impede accuracy.

-Conversely, if the ball is placed some distance from the charge, it will be launched at a much greater velocity that if it were directly against the charge.
+Conversely, if the ball is placed some distance from the charge, it will be launched at a much greater velocity than if it were directly against the charge.
 The increase in force could (and often is), sufficient to burst the barrels of muzzle-loaders.

 External Ballistics of a musket